Information

 In short

 Costa Blanca South is flatter and somewhat warmer than the north.
-The microclimate around the salt lakes near Torrevieja has a particularly healthy climate.
-If you want good access to beaches or golf, there is plenty of this in Costa Blanca South.
-Prices here are also lower than in the north, largely due to greater access to land for development.
+The microclimate around the salt lakes near Torrevieja offers a particularly healthy environment.
+If you desire good access to beaches or golf, Costa Blanca South has plenty to offer.
+Prices here are also lower than in the north, largely due to greater availability of land for development.

-Costa Blanca North has a more hilly terrain with mountains and a rougher coastline.
-This means that it is more lush in the north and easier to find good views.
-There are also great hiking areas and beautiful rock formations.
+Costa Blanca North features more rugged terrain with mountains and a more dramatic coastline.
+This makes the north greener and offers more opportunities for great views.
+It also boasts excellent hiking areas and beautiful rock formations.
 Prices are somewhat higher than in Costa Blanca South.

 Apartment, townhouse or villa.
 Which home suits you?

-Apartment is the most popular choice.
-Lowest maintenance costs, often with shared swimming pool and garden areas in the complex.
-Perfect for a holiday home or for those who do not want to spend time on maintenance.
+Apartments are the most popular choice.
+They offer the lowest maintenance costs, often with shared swimming pools and garden areas within the complex.
+Perfect for a holiday home or for those who don’t want to spend time on maintenance.
 Prices start low, especially in Costa Blanca South.

 Townhouse gives more space than an apartment, often with a private garden and roof terrace.
 Shares walls with neighbors and is usually part of an urbanization with a shared swimming pool.
 This is popular among families who want more space without too much maintenance.

-Villa (detached house) gives a private plot with full control and often its own swimming pool.
+Villas (detached houses) provide a private plot with full control and often a private swimming pool.
 You get maximum privacy, but also slightly higher maintenance costs.
-For those who value space and independence.
-If you want to rent out, it is an advantage to buy a villa, as you do not have to have approval from a condominium.
+Ideal for those who value space and independence.
+If you plan to rent out the property, buying a villa is advantageous as it does not require approval from a community association.

 Where should you live?
 Popular areas by need .

-Families with children often choose Ciudad Quesada, Orihuela Costa, Finestrat or La Nucia areas.
+Families with children often choose Ciudad Quesada or Alfaz del Pi, both with good infrastructure and calm surroundings.
 Safe, family-friendly and well-facilitated.

 Golf enthusiasts will find dream homes in Villamartin, Las Colinas and La Finca – all with well-known golf courses and direct access from the residential areas.